Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
 The support team is available to help you to troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.

 ## Conclusion:
-Congratulations on successfully completing the **Continuous Integration and Deployment using GitHub** challenge.
+Congratulations on successfully completing the **Continuous Integration and Deployment for Contoso Traders using GitHub Actions** challenge.
 You have successfully verified the configuration of a GitHub repository, established a functional CI/CD workflow, utilized GitHub Actions to deploy the .NET application.
 In the next challenge, you will look into implementing security features offered by GitHub.